There’s a bit of danger in commissioning a monument.

-Just a couple of years later, all they would have had was a very difficult-to-explain landmark.
+Just a couple of years later, all they would have had was a controversial landmark.

-Dolly Parton’s statue is located on the grounds of the Sevier County courthouse in downtown Sevierville.
+Dolly Parton’s statue is located on the Sevier County courthouse lawn in downtown Sevierville.

 When the statue was dedicated in 1987, Dolly was already one of the most beloved women in the world.

-A talented songwriter, singer, musician and actress, she was just embarking on an endeavor to show off her business acumen as Silver Dollar City was rechristened Dollywood.
+A talented songwriter, country music singer, musician and actress, she was just embarking on an endeavor to show off her business acumen as Silver Dollar City was rechristened Dollywood.

 Dolly is truly a native daughter that can’t be celebrated enough.

-But let’s return to the statue we do have, that made its debut more than 30 years ago.
+Let’s return to the statue we do have, which made its debut more than 30 years ago.

 Now, I don’t like to brag.
 But I’ve seen a few statues in my day, and in my humble opinion, this one is among the best I’ve seen.

-Created by Jim Gray, the statue is an excellent representation of Dolly’s spirit.
+Created by Jim Gray, the statue is an excellent representation of Dolly.

 There’s a joy of heart present that transcends the cold bronze of which it is made.
 It reminds me, honestly, of Peter Pan’s statue in Hyde Park in London.